Landscape architecture: United Kingdom

 The UK's professional body is the Landscape Institute (LI).
 It is a chartered body that accredits landscape professionals and university courses.
 At present there are fifteen accredited programmes in the UK.
 Membership of the LI is available to students, academics and professionals, and there are over 3,000 professionally qualified members.

 The Institute provides services to assist members including support and promotion of the work of landscape architects; information and guidance to the public and industry about the specific expertise offered by those in the profession; and training and educational advice to students and professionals looking to build upon their experience.

 In 2008, the LI launched a major recruitment drive entitled "I want to be a Landscape Architect" to encourage the study of Landscape Architecture.
 The campaign aimed to raise the profile of landscape architecture and highlight its valuable role in building sustainable communities and fighting climate change.

 As of July 2018, the "I want to be a Landscape Architect" initiative was replaced by a brand new careers campaign entitled #ChooseLandscape, which aims to raise awareness of landscape as a profession; improve and increase access to landscape education; and inspire young people to choose landscape as a career.
 This new campaign includes other landscape-related professions such as landscape management, landscape planning, landscape science and urban design.

 United States

-In the United States, Landscape Architecture is regulated by individual state governments.
-For a landscape architect, obtaining licensure requires advanced education and work experience, plus passage of the national examination called The Landscape Architect Registration Examination (L.A.R.E.).
+In the United States, landscape architecture is regulated by individual state governments.
+For a landscape architect, obtaining licensure requires advanced education and work experience, plus passage of the national examination called the Landscape Architect Registration Examination (L.A.R.E.).
+Licensing is overseen at the national level by the Council of Landscape Architectural Registration Boards (CLARB).
 Several states require passage of a state exam as well.
-In the United States licensing is overseen both at the state level, and nationally by the Council of Landscape Architectural Registration Boards (CLARB).

 Landscape architecture has been identified as an above-average growth profession by the US Bureau of Labor Statistics and was listed in U.S. News & World Report's list of Best Jobs to Have in 2006, 2007, 2008, 2009 and 2010.
 The national trade association for United States landscape architects is the American Society of Landscape Architects.
-Frederic Law Olmsted, who designed Central Park in New York City, is known as the "father of American Landscape Architecture".
+Frederick Law Olmsted, who designed Central Park in New York City, is known as the "father of American landscape architecture".